sebdah/git-pylint-commit-hook/docs/usage.rst

       --ignore IGNORED_FILES
                             Add regex to blacklist files or directories, allowing to avoid running pylint those files.
+      --stash               Stash any unstaged changes while linting (changes are unstashed automatically unless the process is forcibly killed)

 You can simply append those to the command created in the **Basic configuration** above.